LeandroTheDev/project_factions/README.md

 - Craftable long sticks (with planks)

 # Safehouse Plus
+Singeplayer Compatibility: No, the same reason as Factions doesn't have the singeplayer compatibility

 Add several new mechanics to safehouses, with the upgrader you can increase the house level to gain more Points in the Server, you can easily create keys for your safehouse, and new respawn mechanics forked from [Keep Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=2879960829)